MichalPawlowski/michal-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second year PhD student at [Institute of Informatics, University of Warsaw](https://www.mimuw.edu.pl/). \n I work as a Doctoral Researcher for [IDEAS NCBR](https://ideas-ncbr.pl/).
+I am a second year PhD student at [Institute of Informatics, University of Warsaw](https://www.mimuw.edu.pl/). <br/>
+I work as a Doctoral Researcher for [IDEAS NCBR](https://ideas-ncbr.pl/).